ExpressLRS/Docs/docs/quick-start/installing-configurator.md

 * Then, enter ExpressLRS Repo URL -> `https://github.com/AlessandroAU/ExpressLRS.git` 💻
 * Choose a folder for ExpressLRS. 📂

-### PlatformIO Building

-Once you had the time of your life setting up your toolchain 🧰 you are **ready** to Flash ⚡ ExpressLRS to supported [hardware](https://github.com/AlessandroAU/ExpressLRS/wiki/Supported-Off-The-Shelf-Hardware).

 ### Selecting the Latest Release
 Before we can do any building, you need to select a release build of ELRS.
 For example, release [0.1.0-RC1](https://github.com/AlessandroAU/ExpressLRS/releases/tag/0.1.0-RC1).
 In Visual Studio Code select that tag.
 The location of the selector is shown below. 🖱️